 Executive summary

 Contoso and Northwind have a long and trusted relationship that spans more than three decades.
-Their shared core values and a vision of the future has benefited both companies over the years and will continue to do so in the future.
+Their shared core values and vision for how the landscape of technology will evolve has benefited both companies over the years and will continue to do so in the future.

-A sales analysis from 2011 showed that 42.5 percent of Northwind electronics sales were of Northwind-brand products created by Contoso.
+A sales analysis from 2014 showed that 42.5 percent of Northwind electronics sales were of Northwind-brand products created by Contoso.
 A multiyear analysis showed that while Northwind sales have remained relatively steady since 2007, Northwind-brand products created by Contoso have been a steadily increasing share of those sales.

-Customer research conducted in early 2012 determined that consumer trends are favorable to Northwind/Contoso products, hitting a sweet spot that consumers are looking for: innovative, good-quality products for a good price from companies they know and trust.
+Customer research conducted in early 2015 determined that consumer trends are favorable to Northwind/Contoso products, hitting a sweet spot that consumers are looking for: innovative, good-quality products for a competitive price from companies they know and trust.

-With exciting sustainability programs and new, innovative products on the horizon, a renewal of the exclusive Northwind/Contoso partnership will clearly benefit both companies.
+With exciting sustainability programs and new, innovative products on the horizon, a reinvigoration of the exclusive Northwind/Contoso partnership will clearly benefit both companies.

-Thirty-five years of sights and sound
+Forty years of sights and sound

-Contoso produced the first Northwind-brand integrated music center in November 1974, and Northwind released it just in time for Christmas.
+Contoso produced the first Northwind-branded music center in November 1974, and Northwind released it just in time for the holidays.
 It was a hit.
 Word spread all across Cleveland, Ohio that Northwind was the place to go for the latest stereo equipment.
+Toledo followed soon after.

 In 1975, Northwind became known for TVs too, when it released the Contoso-produced CR-113.
-Since then, Northwind and Contoso have grown into multinational companies, but neither organization has forgotten the values that the companies were founded on.
+Since then, Northwind and Contoso have grown into global companies, but neither organization has forgotten the values that the companies were founded on.